sigedu-org/website/_pages/home.md

 <h2>News</h2>

-**August 9, 2019**.
-The 8th ISCA Workshop on Speech and Language Technology in Education ([SLaTE 2019](https://sites.google.com/view/slate2019/home)) will be held in Graz, Austria, on September 20 - 21, co-located with Interspeech.
-See [this blog post](/blog/guest/slate2019-announcement/) for further information about SLaTE 2019.
+**November 1, 2020**.
+The [15th BEA workshop](/bea/current) has been accepted and will be co-located with ACL 2020 in Seattle, Washington, USA!
+The submission deadline for BEA15 is Monday, April 6th, 2020 and the workshop will be on either Thursday, July 9 or Friday, 10, 2020 (TBD).
+We hope to see you there!
 {: .notice--info}

 **August 8, 2019**.
-The Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Application (BEA) are now available [online](https://www.aclweb.org/anthology/volumes/W19-44/).
+The Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Application (BEA14) are now available [online](https://www.aclweb.org/anthology/volumes/W19-44/).
-{: .notice--info}
+{: .notice}

 **April 16, 2019**.
 The latest edition of the SIGEDU/BEA newsletter has been [posted](/blog/sigedu-newsletter-3/)!
 {: .notice}